Proportionality and the Limits of Welfarism: The Core

 \subsection{Approximations to the core}

 For $\lambda \ge 1$, we say that a committee $W$ is in the \myemph{$\lambda$-core} if there does not exist a coalition of voters $S \subseteq N$ and a set of candidates $T$ such that $\frac{|T|}{k} \le \frac{|S|}{n}$ and for each voter $i \in S$ we have $|A_i \cap T| > \max(\lambda \cdot |A_i \cap W|, 1)$.
 Lower values of $\lambda$ correspond to stronger stability guarantees.
 For example, for $\lambda = 2$, the condition requires that no coalition can deviate in such a way that each coalition member doubles their utility.
 In the definition we use $\max(\lambda \cdot |A_i \cap W|, 1)$ instead of simply $\lambda \cdot |A_i \cap W|$ for a technical reason.
 If $|A_i \cap W| = 0$ then all, even very high, values of $\lambda$ impose the same (weak) constraint on the voter's $i$ satisfaction.
-Our proof for Rule X (\Cref{thm:rule_x_core}) depends on the requirement that $|A_i \cap T| > 1$ whenever $|A_i \cap W| = 0$.\footnote{This is mainly the artifact of the fact that Rule X can select less than $k$ candidates.
-We anticipate that even for the proof of \Cref{thm:rule_x_core} we could omit the ``max'' operator from the definition of the $\lambda$-core, if we assumed that the committee returned by Rule X is enlarged in some specific way.} All the remaining results would hold even if we omitted the ``max'' operator from the definition.
+Our proof for the Method of Equal Shares (\Cref{thm:rule_x_core}) depends on the requirement that $|A_i \cap T| > 1$ whenever $|A_i \cap W| = 0$.\footnote{This is mainly the artifact of the fact that Equal Shares can select less than $k$ candidates.
+We anticipate that even for the proof of \Cref{thm:rule_x_core} we could omit the ``max'' operator from the definition of the $\lambda$-core, if we assumed that the committee returned by Equal Shares is enlarged in some specific way.} All the remaining results would hold even if we omitted the ``max'' operator from the definition.

 In the previous section, we saw that no rule that satisfies the Pigou--Dalton principle can be in the core.
-By generalizing the example, we can show that any such rule must even fail the $(2-\epsilon)$-core for every $\epsilon > 0$.
+By generalising the example, we can show that any such rule must even fail the $(2-\epsilon)$-core for every $\epsilon > 0$.

 \begin{theorem} For each $\epsilon > 0$ there exists no rule that satisfies the Pigou--Dalton principle and the $(2-\epsilon)$-core property. \end{theorem} \begin{proof} Let $f$ be a rule that satisfies the $(2-\epsilon)$-core property for some fixed value of $\epsilon > 0$.